mjz48/ohsnap-experiments/mqtt-cli/README.md

 ## TODO

-* Implement more commands: Disconnect, Create topic, subscribe, publish
+* Handle quoted command operands, like: `publish my/topic "hello world!"`
 * Implement enable-set (when disconnected, certain commands are available and others are unavailable.
 When connected, a whole different set of commands are available/unavailable)
 * Implement help for commands

-* Handle quoted command operands, like: `publish my/topic "hello world!"`
+### P1 features:

+* Implement Pid/QoS handling
+* Implement flags on all commands
+* Implement last will
+* Implement topic path validation (needed for publish, subscribe, and unsubscribe)
+* Implement dup, retain, session

 ## Open issues